 “Hope it wasn’t the Easter Bunny,” I mock her.

 The twins run upstairs in a huff.
-The rabbit isn’t half-bad, kind of like chicken.
+The rabbit is not half-bad, kind of like chicken.
 Having to use canned vegetables and processed ingredients for the sauces seems to defeat the concept of fresh, locally sourced meals.
 I keep my mouth shut.
 John Boy has his own posse of infatuated girls.
 One even asked if he is really ‘a gay.’
-Lying in bed I complain he smells like a French whore.
+Laying in bed I complain he smells like a French whore.
 Provoked we have one of our better sexual escapades, starting with him doing the Can Can for me, ‘sans slip’, as Michael and Robby did in the Savannah drag show.
-The twins come rushing in and demand to see what we’re doing.
+The twins come rushing in and demand to know what we are doing.
 We both perform after a costume upgrade with tee shirts and the garish gay briefs we normally wear.
 They are shocked and rush back to their room.
 After we stop giggling, we get down to business with the door locked.
-Lying there panting from the excess of testosterone, we almost are asleep in each other’s arms.
+Laying there panting from the excess of testosterone, we almost are asleep in each other’s arms.

 “Goodnight, Jim Bob,” the twins call out.